Scan Examples

 For web delivery and browser-based playback, the videos presented on this page may be compressed, downsampled, or otherwise processed by our hosting platform or by the viewer’s browser and device.
 As a result, the visible image quality may be limited by web streaming constraints and does not necessarily represent the full quality, resolution, color depth, bit depth, or dynamic range of the original scanned footage.
 If you are interested in evaluating uncompressed outputs or raw scan files, please contact us directly to discuss availability and access.

-Standard 8mm film overscan.
+Standard 8mm dry overscan.
 Home movie, 1960s.

 Light source color corrected; frame stabilized.

-Standard 8mm film overscan.
+Standard 8mm dry overscan.
 Home movie, 1960s.

 Light source color corrected; frame stabilized.